 The majority of the budget is allocated to addressing production research needs.
 Appreciating research investments are not an end in itself, we then use various venues such as meetings, mailing, media, electronics, etc. to communicate the research results to our producer investors for use in making management decision for the next year’s soybean crop.

 For information on collaborative research projects check the following:

 The Soybean Management and Research Technology research project gives producers the tools to implement production studies in a local, real world environment in order to improve soybean management and profitability.
 Studies are conducted with production scale equipment in a statistically relevant framework.
-The annual SMaRT research publication is shared with more than 12,000 growers each year.
+The annual SMaRT research report is shared with more than 10,000 growers each year.
 Click here for the SMaRT Fact Sheets.